AeFinderProject/aefinder-docs/docs/resource-charge.md

 Click the top menu Billing on the DashBoard page to enter the billing management page.

 ![deposit](./resource-charge/img/deposit.png)
-Then click the "Deposit" button to enter the deposit page.wi
+Then click the "Deposit" button to enter the deposit page.

 ![pay](./resource-charge/img/pay.png)
 Enter the deposit amount to recharge.